Transport for West Midlands operates Birmingham’s public transport system, which is comprised of buses, a light rail

 You need exact change if you’re paying cash, but most buses also accept contactless payment cards or the Swift card.

 West Midlands Metro (tram)

 The one-line West Midlands Metro light rail system runs between the city centre and Wolverhampton.
 In central Birmingham, it stops at Centenary Square (for the library), Town Hall, Grand Central (for Birmingham New Street station), Corporation Street, Bull Street (for Snow Hill railway station), St Chads, St Pauls and Jewellery Quarter stations.
 For most of its length, it runs along the street like a tram.
-One-way fares cost start at £1.50 (for a short hop in the city centre) and go up to £4.
+One-way fares cost start at £1.90 and go up to £4.50.
 There are several travel passes (see below) that cover tram travel and which are often better value if you’re making a return trip.

 Birmingham has a good suburban rail network that is comprised of eight train lines.
 The train is a good way to get to places like some hotels outside the city centre, the Jewellery Quarter, Cadbury World in Bourneville and the Barber Institute at the University.
 The train is also the quickest way to Birmingham International Airport and Coventry.

 Fares and travel passes

 If you’re planning on spending a lot of time in the West Midlands, then the Swift card will be the easiest way to pay for your bus, tram and train fares.
 The Swift card is a stored-value payment card similar to the Oyster card that is used in London.
-Fares are slightly cheaper if you pay using a Swift card but the saving isn’t great enough to justify buying a Swift card if you’re only in Birmingham for a day or two.
+Fares are sometimes cheaper if you pay using a Swift card but the saving isn’t great enough to justify buying a Swift card if you’re only in Birmingham for a day or two.